katilingban/ennet/README.md

 ## What does `ennet` do?

-The `ennet` package has two key sets of functions:
+The `ennet` package has three key sets of functions:

 1. The first set of functions facilitates the extraction of text data from the [**en-net** online forum](https://www.en-net.org).